linode/docs/docs/guides/tools-reference/tools/how-to-use-fzf/index.md

 You can add `export` lines like the ones above to your `~/.bashrc` or `~/.zshrc` file to make your choices persistent between shell sessions.

 `fzf` has numerous command-line options.
-The example for `FZF_DEFAULT_OPTS` above covers the main display options, but is by no means exhaustive.
-You can get the full list, along with succinct and helpful descriptions for each option, via the `fzf` man page:
+The example for `FZF_DEFAULT_OPTS` above covers the main display options but is by no means exhaustive.
+You can get the full list, along with succinct and helpful descriptions for each option, using the below `fzf` man page:

     man fzf